 - 1. Spend directly from your ARPA special revenue fund (for non-recurring or infrequent items). - 2.
-Use it as a revenue source during your next annual budget process. - 3.
-Transfer it to your General Fund and formally designate it (backed by a decision on the record in a regular meeting of the legislative body) to pay for municipal personnel expenses to create fund balance (surplus).
+Use it as a revenue source during your next annual budget process.\ - 3.
+Transfer it to your General Fund to create fund balance ["surplus"].
+(And be done with it!)